 What Are Common Mistakes Made When Flashing Around a Dormer?

 The strategy for installing a roof around a dormer is the same whether the roof material is:

 Roofs leak in many different places are common.
-Homeowners contact us all the time about water leaking into their home around dormers.
+It is common for stormwater to leak alongside dormers on homes in the Washington DC and Maryland area.
 The leak is usually caused by flashing around the dormer area being improperly installed or nonexistent.
 The best way to repair a roof leak around a dormer is to use step flashing.
-What is flashing?
-Step flashing creates a structural metallic barrier between the walls of the dormer and the roof.
+What is Step flashing?
+Step flashing is a structural metallic barrier between the walls of the dormer and the roof.
 In the picture to the right, you can see where the roofer installed straight flashing.
-Which ended up costing the homeowner to pay for a premature roof replacement around that entire surrounding area.
+Which ended up costing the homeowner to pay for a premature roof replacement due to the age and extensive damage.

 General Contractor vs Roofing Specialist